frappe/frappe_io/frappe_io/www/docs/user/en/guides/app-development/how-enable-developer-mode-in-frappe.md

 <!-- add-breadcrumbs -->
-# How Enable Developer Mode In Frappé
+# How Enable Developer Mode In Frappe

 When you are in application design mode and you want the changes in your DocTypes, Reports etc to affect the app repository, you must be in **Developer Mode**.